crolllab/teaching/Bioinformatics_Tools/Course_9_GWAS/README.md

 wget https://raw.githubusercontent.com/crolllab/teaching/master/Bioinformatics_Tools/Course_9_GWAS/datasets/MaizeDivPanel_282_phenotypes_33traits.txt
 ```

-_Q1: Use `head` to briefly check out each of the three files.
-Briefly describe the information you find in each._
+_Q1: Use `head` to briefly check out each of the four files.
+What kind of information is recorded here?_

 ### Visualize the Genotyping-by-sequencing (GBS) data of maize